jdmoorman/kaczmarz-algorithms/README.md

 array([1., 1., 1.])
 ```

-#### Inspecting the rows/equations used
+#### Inspect the rows/equations used

-To access the row index used at each iteration of the Kaczmarz algorithm, use the `ik` attribute of the iterates.
-For example,
+You can access the row index used at each iteration as `iterates.ik` in the following example.

 ```python
 >>> iterates = kaczmarz.Cyclic.iterates(A, b, x0)